 - Increased volume

 - Thicker strands (dependent on a number of factors)

 2. Outline your routine

-Now that you know where you want your hair to be in the next 12 months, it’d help for you to figure out what exactly you’d be doing every day, week, month, and so on, for you to achieve your goal.
+You’ve already set your hair goals.
+So, now that you know where you want your hair to be in the next 12 months, what’s next?
+Well, it’ll help if you start figuring out what exactly you’d be doing every day, week, month, and so on, for you to achieve your hair goals.

 It is important that your routine is simple, flexible, and based on what already works for you.
 Experimenting is great but it could result in you spending time and money that wouldn’t help you reach your goals.
 So, whatever routine you’re building, do it with your goal in mind.
 Want thicker hair?
 Include things like Ayurveda and abstaining from heavy extensions.
 Is increased curl definition the goal?
 Then incorporate curl-defining styles and products into your routine.

 Whatever routine you come up with, ensure you’re not missing out on moisture and the good old TLC treatment.
 No hair goal was ever achieved by leaving one’s hair dry and roughly handled – except the goal was hair damage.

 Money will go into products and, perhaps, some salon visits.
 So, including the hair care costs in your yearly or monthly budget would go a long way to ensure you’re not left stranded without products halfway through the year.